 - Bonus harvesting tip: Auto harvest and plant by right-clicking with a hoe.
 Later, get a diamond hoe (which harvests a larger area) and see how quickly you can work a giant field.

 Later you can automate these things, but for now, these will keep you fed.
-And when you need string, and otherwise get into Immersive Engineering, you won’t regret the hemp farm.
+And when you need string, and otherwise get into Immersive Engineering, you won’t regret the industrial hemp farm.

 2. Go adventuring

 Valhelsia has a great set of mods that change the world by adding structures, biomes, and new mobs, not least of which is their own Valhelsia Structures mod.
 Use Xaero’s mini map in the upper right corner to discover underground structures.
 Pay new attention to villages and other structures for looting.
-Thanks to the Artifacts mod, they’re now filled with some amazing new items that you can only get by finding them in the world, like bunny slippers, night vision goggles, lucky scarves, and whoopie cushions.
+Thanks to the Artifacts mod, they’re now filled with some amazing new items that you can only get by finding them in the world, like bunny hoppers, night vision goggles, lucky scarves, and whoopie cushions.

 Find yourself a structure and or a village to set up your base near.